-In this session you will investigate primary sources - direct evidence from throughout the historical period we are studying - to consider how ideas about computing machines, and how they fit into the lives of everyday people, have changed over the years.
-Instructions will be given out in advance.
+As preparation for this session, you will investigate primary sources - direct evidence from throughout the historical period we are studying - to consider how ideas about computing machines, and how they fit into the lives of everyday people, have changed over the years.
+Instructions will be given out in advance (see Blackboard).